Online PALS Certifications are more popular than ever before. When looking for the best online PALS course, be sure to take these proper precautions.

 Google Transparency Report

 When it comes down to it, most of you are capable of smelling a scam from the beginning.
+There are plenty of legitimate PALS certification courses available, but you’ll find there are also a few misleading options.
 If the website looks poorly constructed and unprofessional – it probably is.
 If there are excessive spelling or grammar errors, don’t even bother – it’s not worth your time.
 It’s safe to assume the same level of care went into the PALS course and exam.
 There are too many high-quality options available to risk rolling the dice – trust your gut.